-Upon completion of all required curriculum courses (not including electives) students will apply to take the Comprehensive Examination.
-Students will not be allowed to take the Counseling Comprehensive Examination unless all professional core courses have been taken excluding COUN 785 (formerly HDSV 780) and COUN 786 (formerly HDSV 790) or COUN 787 (formerly HDSV 799).
+Upon completion of all required curriculum courses (not including electives), students will apply to take the Comprehensive Examination.
+Students will not be allowed to take the Counseling Comprehensive Examination unless all professional core courses have been taken excluding COUN 785 and COUN 786.
 Students must complete the Application for Comprehensive Exam form and be cleared by their advisor by the end of the third week of classes in the semester in which they intend to take the exam.

 The CPCE examination is a standardized test developed by the Center for Credentialing in Education (CCE) of the National Board for Certified Counselors (NBCC) and is the required test for all counseling master's students beginning Fall 2016.
-The exam format is multiple choice and covers eight curricular areas: (a) Human Growth and Development, (b) Social and Cultural Foundations, (c) The Helping Relationship (counseling process and theory), (d) Group Work, (e) Career and Lifestyle Development, (f) Appraisal, (g) Research and Program Evaluation, and (h) Professional Orientation (ethics and professional history).
+The exam format is multiple choice and covers eight curricular areas: (a) Human Growth and Development, (b) Social and Cultural Foundations, (c) The Helping Relationship (counseling process and theory), (d) Group Work, (e) Career and Lifestyle Development, (t) Appraisal, (g) Research and Program Evaluation, and (h) Professional Orientation (ethics and professional history).

-Students may take the Comprehensive Examination (CPCE) no more than twice and must pass the Comprehensive Examination in order to graduate.
-The PRAXIS or the CRC exam cannot be taken in lieu of the designated comprehensive exam.
+• Students may take the Comprehensive Examination (CPCE) no more than twice and must pass the Comprehensive Examination in order to graduate.
+Should a student not receive a passing score, the student must take the examination in a subsequent semester.

+• The PRAXIS, NCE or the CRC exam cannot be taken in lieu of the designated comprehensive exam.